Altiplano–Puna volcanic complex: Geologic history

-The APVC area before the upper Miocene was largely formed from sedimentary layers of Ordovician to Miocene age and deformed during previous stages of Andean orogeny, with low volume volcanics.
+The APVC area before the upper Miocene was largely formed from sedimentary layers of Ordovician to Miocene age and deformed during previous stages of Andean orogeny, with low-volume volcanics.
 Activity until the late Miocene was effusive with andesite as the major product.
-After a volcanic pause related to flat slab subduction, starting from 27 mya volcanism increased suddenly.
+After a volcanic pause related to flat-slab subduction, starting from 27 Mya volcanism increased suddenly.

-Ignimbrites range in age from 25 mya to 1 mya.
-In the late Miocene, more evolved andesite magmas were erupted and the crustal components increased.
+Ignimbrites range in age from 25 Mya to 1 Mya.
+In the late Miocene, more evolved andesite magmas were erupted, and the crustal components increased.
 In the late Tertiary until the Quaternary, a sudden decrease of mafic volcanism coupled with a sudden appearance of rhyodacitic and dacitic ignimbrites occurred.
-During this flare-up it erupted primarily dacites with subordinate amounts of rhyolites and andesites.
-The area was uplifted during the flare-up and the crust thickened to 60–70 km.
-This triggered the formation of evaporite basins containing halite, boron and sulfate and may have generated the nitrate deposits of the Atacama Desert.
+During this flare-up, it erupted primarily dacites with subordinate amounts of rhyolites and andesites.
+The area was uplifted during the flare-up, and the crust thickened to 60–70 km.
+This triggered the formation of evaporite basins containing halite, boron, and sulfate and may have generated the nitrate deposits of the Atacama Desert.
 The sudden increase is explained by a sudden steepening of the subducting plate, similar to the Mid-Tertiary ignimbrite flare-up.
-In the northern Puna, ignimbrite activity began 10 mya, with large-scale activity occurring 5 to 3.8 Ma in the arc front and 8.4 to 6.4 Ma in the back arc.
+In the northern Puna, ignimbrite activity began 10 Mya, with large-scale activity occurring 5 to 3.8 Ma in the arc front and 8.4 to 6.4 Ma in the back arc.
 In the southern Puna, backarc activity set in 14–12 Ma and the largest eruptions occurred after 4 Ma.
-The start of ignimbritic activity is not contemporaneous in the entire APVC area; north of 21°S the Alto de Pica and Oxaya Formations formed 15–17 and 18–23 mya respectively, whereas south of 21°S large scale ignimbrite activity didn't begin until 10.6 mya.
+The start of ignimbritic activity is not contemporaneous in the entire APVC area; north of 21°S the Alto de Pica and Oxaya Formations formed 15–17 and 18–23 Mya respectively, whereas south of 21°S large scale ignimbrite activity did not begin until 10.6 Mya, and the southernmost APVC segment has not undergone any widespread ignimbrite activity yet.